ncassi01/hello-world-openshift/README.md

-# OpenLiberty Web Service Application - Containerization Ref App
+# Containerization Reference App for OpenLiberty Web Service Application

   The original application is from a guide on how to create a RESTful service with Jakarta Restful Web Services, JSON-B, and Open Liberty.